pippinbarr/cart253-2020/activities/03-moving-pictures.md

 The idea for this activity will be to make a simple abstract animation:

-_Two circles, the right one bigger and more transparent than the left, come in from either side of the screen, growing as they do so.
+_Two circles, the left one bigger and more transparent than the right, come in from either side of the screen, growing as they do so.
 They stop in the centre while still growing.
 The background goes from black to red._

 There are many different and reasonable ways to interpret this, so feel free to go your own way!
 The steps discussed below are just one approach designed to use the ideas we've been seeing.